yvrjsharma/yvrjsharma.github.io/_posts/2020-09-17-fastai-chap2-build-deploy-dl-models.md

 ## Building a Computer Vision model
                     ![](/images/chap2_fastai.jpeg)
-So, i have build a fun web appliction using the learninigs from this chapter
+So, I have build a fun web appliction using the techniques that i have learned from this chapter.
+My web application identifies whether the incoming image (one image at a time) is of the actress Jessica Chastain or Bryce Dallas Howard.